 - Donate: If the item is still in good shape and could be used by someone else pack it up and donate.
 I find it helpful to have a box in the garage where all the goes as I comb through the house.
 After I am finished de-cluttering I seal up the box and take it to the appropriate place.

-To snag your own copy of this and other free resources to help organize your own and simplify your life, check out my shop through the link below.
+To snag your own copy of this and other free resources to help organize your own and simplify your life, sign up below to gain access to my free printables vault.

 So what do you say?
 Would you like to join me this month on making our homes a more peaceful place?
 Comment below and don’t forget to snag your own copy of the plan!
 Share your progress on Instagram by using the hashtag #autumndeclutter !
 Good luck mamas!